kissumisha/togglebracketsguides/README.md

 - This extension adds a command that will toggle the setting for Guides: Bracket Pairs.
 Setting will cycle through active, true and false.

-## Features

-- Active: Shows the guide for the current function
-- True: Shows the guides for all functions
-- False: Disables the guides.

 ## How to use

 - Toggle the Bracket Guides with CTRL+SHIFT+B. (Mac users CMD+SHIFT+B).